Skip to main content

 Why does my dryer hum but not spin?

-A hum with no drum movement almost always means a broken or stretched drive belt, or something seized that the motor cannot turn.
-Unplug the dryer and try to spin the drum by hand.
-If it spins freely with no resistance, the belt has snapped.
-If it is stiff or grinding, the rollers, idler pulley, or rear bearing are jammed and the motor is straining against them.
+A hum with no drum movement usually means a broken drive belt or something seized that the motor can't push through.
+Unplug the dryer and try turning the drum by hand.
+If it spins loose with no resistance, the belt has snapped.
+If it's stiff or grinding, rollers, the idler pulley, or the rear bearing have worn or seized.
+Either way, that tells you the failure type but not the fix.
+Call us and we'll confirm it and order the right parts.

 How do I know if my dryer belt is broken?

 Open the door and turn the drum by hand.
-A good belt offers light resistance and the drum springs back slightly.
+A good belt offers light resistance.
 A broken belt means the drum spins loose with zero tension.
-On most Whirlpool, Maytag, and Kenmore dryers the belt is a single loop that wraps the drum and threads around the idler pulley and motor shaft.
-When it snaps, the drum sits dead while the motor hums or runs free.
+On most Whirlpool, Maytag, and Kenmore dryers the belt wraps the drum and threads around the idler pulley and motor shaft.
+When it snaps, the drum sits dead while the motor hums.
+If that's what you're seeing, it's a belt replacement job for a tech.

 Can I replace a Whirlpool dryer belt myself?